 Where to buy the cheapest milk

-- Meanwhile, Costco’s 3L fresh milk beats all others on price (for that quantity) − costing just $3.60 (or $1.20/L), which is 90c cheaper than homebrand fresh milk from Coles, Woolies or ALDI which costs $4.50 (1.50/L).
+- However, Costco’s 3L fresh milk beats all others on price (for that quantity) − costing just $4.29 (or $1.43/L), which is 20c cheaper than homebrand fresh milk from Coles, Woolies, or ALDI which costs $4.50 (1.50/L).
 The savings would only be beneficial if you have a Costco store local to you.

 How much do dairy farmers get paid per litre of milk?

 The caveat here is that not all dairy farmers are paid by the litre.
 Some are paid based on the fat and protein content of the milk, with different prices set for each component and these prices even vary between processors, brands, and supermarkets.
-Unfortunately, due to the perishable nature of milk, dairy farmers have not had much leverage to set their own prices.
+Unfortunately, dairy farmers have not had much leverage to set their own prices due to the perishable nature of milk.

 Since the deregulation of the dairy industry in 2000, milk prices within the industry have been set by supply and demand.
 Australia is one of the only countries that does not have legislative control over the price of milk.
 While this may be great for consumers on the outset, who can buy a litre of milk for about a dollar, farmers are short-changed, arguing that milk should never be that cheap considering the complexity of production.
 To put it all into perspective, a 1L bottle of Coke currently costs about $4.20 from most supermarkets, which is essentially just sugar and carbonated water.
 But, a 1L bottle of fresh full cream milk costs a meagre $1.60.